 Challenge #1: Stability

 Stability is of paramount importance.
 Unexpected behavior from an embedded software is inadmissible and poses serious risks.
 End users demand that embedded software must have uniform behavior under all circumstances and be able to operate durably without service.

 Challenge #2: Safety

 Safety is a special feature of embedded software due to their primary application associated with lifesaving functionality in critical environments.
 Software Development Life Cycle (SDLC) for embedded software is characterized by more strict requirements and limitations in terms of quality, testing, and engineering expertise.

 Challenge #3: Security

 Security became a burning issue in the digital world.
 The related risks grow exponentially, especially so for IoT devices gaining popularity worldwide and becoming more interconnected to each other.
 Because modern home appliances like electric cookers, refrigerators and washing machines have connectivity feature integrated by default, Internet of Things now is exposed to a serious risk of hacking attacks.
-For instance, the of 2020 were malware or ransome protection, financial losses and data theft as well as intellectual property infringement along with confidential informal leaks.
+For instance, the most pressing security concerns of 2020 were malware or ransome protection, financial losses and data theft as well as intellectual property infringement along with confidential informal leaks.